12 Feb Update on new plans for spring 2021

 Funding has also allowed us to appoint two new Associate Artist roles to work with stf on our core values with an emphasis on mental health and wellbeing.

 Amy Rockson, Associate Artist has almost thirty years’ acting experience.
 For stf, Amy performed as Titania and Hippolyta in A Midsummer Night’s Dream, directed by Andrew Hilton (2010) and Montjoy in Henry V directed by Elizabeth Freestone.
 (2018).
-She is an RSC alumnus; and as a voiceover artist, she narrates audiobooks and performs radio drama.
+She is an RSC alumna; and as a voiceover artist, she narrates audiobooks and performs radio drama.
 Amy recently qualified as an NLP Master Practitioner and hypnotherapist.

 Heather Williams, Associate Artist has over forty years’ experience working in theatre as an actor and director.
 She is an accredited clinical hypnotherapist.
 She performed in and directed numerous productions at Bristol Old Vic and in addition was Director of Education and Youth Theatre for eight years.
 From 2004 to 2018 she was Artistic Director of Myrtle Theatre which gained a national reputation for its ground-breaking work in health and well-being.

-Chris Donnelly, Workshop Director continues to work with us on a freelance basis, currently offering online workshops to school, college and university students during lockdown.
+Chris Donnelly, Associate Artist and Workshop Director continues to work with us on a freelance basis, currently offering online workshops to school, college and university students during lockdown.
 Chris is a professional trained actor who has led hundreds of workshops for stf since 2000, benefitting thousands of young people and adults.
 He has performed in many productions for stf, most recently as Pistol in Henry V directed by Elizabeth Freestone.

 Spring 2021 – Podcast Series One: What Would Shakespeare Do?